Palloxin/Epub-Constructor/README.md

 import EpubFile from 'epub-constructor'
     var epub = new EpubFile({
           title: "example",
+          fileName: "examplefile" // optional, it will take title if not set
           language: "en",
           description: "this is a epub test",
           stylesheet:{